-I am an ASHA certified speech and language pathologist currently pursuing my doctoral degree in the Department of Communicative Sciences and Disorders at New York University under the advisement of Dr. Tara McAllister.
-I work in Dr. McAllister’s Biofeedback Intervention Technology for Speech (BITS) Lab investigating perception and production in children with speech sound disorder.
+I am an ASHA certified speech and language pathologist with a PhD in Communicative Sciences and Disorders at New York University.
+Under the advisement of Dr. Tara McAllister.
+I worked in Dr. McAllister’s Biofeedback Intervention Technology for Speech (BITS) Lab investigating perception and production in children with speech sound disorder.
 As a research rotation, I worked in Dr. Susannah Levi’s Acoustic Phonetics and Perception Lab on a perceptual training experiment.
 My general areas of research interest include acoustic and articulatory properties of speech sounds, perception of non-native phonemic contrasts, and perception and production in bilingual/bidialectal individuals.
-My dissertation research is titled “Establishing the Role of Sensorimotor Skills in Speech Development and Disorders” and is funded by the National Institutes of Health (NIDCD Grant F31DC018197, PI: Kabakoff).
+My dissertation research was titled “Establishing the Role of Sensorimotor Skills in Speech Development and Disorders” and is funded by the National Institutes of Health (NIDCD Grant F31DC018197, PI: Kabakoff).